dotnet/runtime/docs/workflow/building/coreclr/macos-instructions.md

 ## Environment

-Ensure you have all of the prerequisites installed from the [MacOS Requirements](/docs/workflow/requirements/macos-requirements.md).
+Ensure you have all of the prerequisites installed from the [macOS Requirements](/docs/workflow/requirements/macos-requirements.md).

 ## Build the Runtime

-To build CoreCLR on MacOS, run `build.sh` while specifying the `clr` subset:
+To build CoreCLR on macOS, run `build.sh` while specifying the `clr` subset:

 ```bash
 ./build.sh --subset clr <other args>